ul/did-i-forget/README.md

 `-c`, `--cache`

-Cache is stamped by a master branch head SHA reference and is invalidated when it changes.
+Cache is stamped by a master revision head SHA reference and is invalidated when it changes.
 You really want to use it for repeated runs in large repositories as difference can reach orders of magnitude.

 #### Custom cache path